mrcl-rckl/autodarts_macropad/README.md

   <p><i>A custom 12-key controller designed for seamless darts tracking.</i></p>

   <p>
-    The Autodarts Macropad is a wireless DIY controller featuring 12 mechanical keys, specifically designed for comfortable operation of the Autodarts software directly from the oche.
+    The Macropad for Autodarts is a wireless DIY controller featuring 12 mechanical keys, specifically designed for comfortable operation of the Autodarts software directly from the oche.
 It provides instant access to functions such as undoing throws, switching cameras, or calling the AI referee, while offering an impressive battery life of about six weeks via Bluetooth.
 Thanks to its open-source firmware, the entire device is fully customizable to suit your personal needs.
   </p>

   <p>